Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 It wasn’t until June that chairman of the Democratic Congressional Campaign Committee Ben Ray Luján, a Democratic congressman from New Mexico, publicly said that “the House is in play in 2018,” or put another way: Democrats have a realistic shot at taking control back from Republicans in the midterm elections.

 Winning back the House is a tall order, but winning back the Senate is likely to be even more difficult, which is why most Democrats in Congress aren’t confidently predicting it will happen.
-The Senate map favors Republicans, who only have to defend eight seats while Democrats have to protect twenty-five, including in states President Trump won by double-digit margins like North Dakota, West Virginia, Montana and Indiana.
+The Senate map favors Republicans, who only have to defend eight seats while Democrats have to protect 25, including in states President Trump won by double-digit margins like North Dakota, West Virginia, Montana, and Indiana.

 Ellison has been right before when others weren’t.
 In a now-famous viral television exchange from 2015, Ellison said that Donald Trump had momentum, adding,“we better be ready for the fact that he might be leading the Republican ticket.”
 That pronouncement led ABC News anchor George Stephanopoulos to laugh, before replying, “I know you don’t believe that.”